junction-labs/junction-client/README.md

 ### NodeJS

-NodeJS support is coming soon!
+NodeJS support is a work in progress!
 Please reach out to [info@junctionlabs.io](mailto:info@junctionlabs.io) if you run NodeJS services and are interested in being an early access design partner.